Youssef-Khaky/Environment-Mapping-using-RTAB-Map/README.md

-# mapping
+# RTAB mapping exploration
 Please open the project's report.
-"Project_Report.pdf"
-# Project Title
+"Project_Report.pdf".
 The purpose of this project is to explore the RTAB map ROS package and get familiar with it.
 There is a detailed report "Project_Report.pdf" explaining my findings and difficulties faced when using the package.

 ## Getting Started